bioexcel/BioExcel_Align/README.md

 as a python module as shown above.
 Each module contains specific functions that execute the tools listed.
-The diagram below shows each of these stages and functions, with colour coding to show which tools are used in each module/function.
+The diagram below shows each of these stages and functions, with colour coding to show which tools are used in each module/function, as well as useful output files.

 ![alt text](./BioExcel_Align.png "BioExcel_Align workflow")